Paine Field: Description

 Paine Field is home to four flight schools – Chinook Flight Simulations, Regal Air, Northway Aviation, and Everett Helicopters – making it a popular destination for flight training.
 There are also a number of flying clubs on the field.
+Paine Field leases commercial space to aviation-related and other small businesses on its property at the "IAC Building" located between the runways at the south end of the airport.

 The FAA-operated control tower maintains limited hours, operating only between 7 AM and 9 PM local time.
 During times that the tower is operational, both runways are active, but after hours, only runway 16R-34L is open.
+The airport's administrative offices are located adjacent to the passenger terminal.
+It is scheduled to move in late February 2025 to a former Boeing training building to accommodate future expansion of the passenger terminal.
+The new administration building will be shared with the Snohomish County Sheriff's Office, who will locate their West Precinct on the first floor.
 The airport has several natural reserves and sanctuaries around its perimeter, including ponds that were certified in 2019 as Salmon-Safe.
+The salmon-safe area is bounded generally by Mukilteo Speedway on the west, State Route 526 ("Boeing Freeway") on the north, Airport Road (east) and Beverly Park Road on the south.